wallarm/product-documentation/include/waf/features/bola-mitigation/bola-auto-mitigation-logic.md

     !!! info "This stage takes a period of time" Identification of vulnerable API endpoints takes a period of time required for deep observation of discovered API structure and incoming traffic trends.

-    Only API endpoints explored by the **API Discovery** module are protected against the BOLA attacks in the automated way.
+    Only API endpoints explored by the **API Discovery** module are protected against BOLA attacks in the automated way.
 Protected endpoints are [highlighted with the corresponding icon][bola-protection-for-endpoints-docs].
 1. Protects vulnerable API endpoints against BOLA attacks.
 The default protection logic is the following:

     * Requests to a vulnerable endpoint exceeding the 50 requests threshold from the same IP per 30 sec are considered BOLA attacks.